Finding the best eco-friendly laundry detergent is tough.

 - Earth Breeze is a proud member of 1% for the Planet.

-- They are 100% plastic free, vegan, cruelty free, and carbon neutral.
+- They are 100% vegan, cruelty free, carbon neutral and plastic free laundry detergent.

 - Earth Breeze actively participates in events to restore our planet, such as ocean cleanups and tree planting.

 - Last, but certainly not least, all of their ingredients are natural, and they clean your clothes perfectly!

 Although they’re relatively new to the market and people don’t trust newer brands right away, they already have thousands of positive reviews.